ProteinGym/proteingym-benchmark/README.md

 - Supervised game is defined in this [dvc.yaml](supervised/dvc.yaml)
 - Zero-shot game is defined in this [dvc.yaml](zero_shot/dvc.yaml)

-The models and datasets are defined in `vars` at the top, and DVC translates `vars` into a matrix, which is namely a loop defined as the below pseudo-code:
+The models and datasets are defined in `vars` at the top, and DVC translates `vars` into a matrix, which is namely a loop defined as the following pseudo-code:

 ```python
 for dataset in datasets: